LinCAS-lang/LinCAS-doc/Syntax_and_semantics/Literals/Symbol.md

 sym := :Frog
 ```

-In all the tree cases the object is the same, despite of the tree different context.
+In all the three cases the object is the same, despite of the three different contexts.